Q&A Questions and Answers:

 Ignoring the fact that the American cowboy originated in New England, and that even states such as Ohio and Indiana were once considered "western" states, Minnesota and the states to the south of it have long and rich associations with "The Old West" and the cowboy culture.
-In fact, one of my biggest gripes with the cowboy wannabe magazine American Cowboy is that it considers the Dakotas, Nebraska, Kansas, and Oklahoma to mark the eastern edge of cowboy country.
+In fact, one of my biggest gripes with the now-defunct cowboy wannabe magazine American Cowboy was that it considered the Dakotas, Nebraska, Kansas, and Oklahoma to mark the eastern edge of cowboy country.
 Historically, however, "The Old West" and the cowboy domain begin west of the Mississippi River and the western edge of the Great Lakes.

 Minnesota is one of what I call the Western "gateway" states -- Minnesota, Iowa, Missouri [point of origin for the Pony Express], Arkansas, and Louisiana -- and lies due north of such undeniably "Western" places as Tulsa, Oklahoma, and Houston,Texas.
 To ignore that truth is to ignore much of Western culture and cowboy history.

 For many years, Fort Snelling -- located on the bluffs overlooking the junction of the Mississippi and Minnesota Rivers -- was the farthest west military post in the United States.
 You want cowboys and Indians?
 Minnesota is rich in Sioux and Chippewa reservations.
 The area where I live is virtually surrounded by Chippewa/Ojibwe reservations: Fond du Lac, Nett Lake, Bois Fort, Red Lake, Leech Lake, Mille Lacs, etc. The Minnesota Sioux reservation -- a 10-mile wide strip of land stretching 150 miles along the south side of the Minnesota River -- was the starting point of the bloody 1862 Sioux Uprising.